-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Ambulance services when transportation is refused or when your condition is stabilized and you are not transported to a facility. √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Ambulance services when transportation is refused or when your condition is stabilized and you are not transported to a facility Covered if provided by the Community Paramedics Program Companion care/homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Up to 8 hours per month

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under Covered only under specific conditions Cosmetic surgery or procedures any condition Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Experimental medical and surgical procedures, equipment, and medications.
+Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. ~ Experimental medical and surgical procedures, equipment, and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. ✓ Home-delivered meals Condition specific for Diabetes, Hypertension & CHF post discharge.
+Fees charged for care by your immediate relatives or members of your household.
+Full-time nursing care in your ✓ ✓ home.
+Home-delivered meals Condition specific for Diabetes, Hypertension & CHF, & COPD post discharge.
 Immunizations for the purpose of travel, work or school √

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
 Covered only when medically necessary.
 Radial keratotomy, LASIK surgery and other low vision aids.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Office visits and x-rays are not covered Manual manipulation of the spine to correct a subluxation is covered.
 Routine dental care, such as cleanings, fillings, or dentures.
-Some of these services are covered only if you purchased an optional dental plan. • Emergency palliative treatment • Crowns & onlays • Periodontal surgical & non- Routine preventive dental care for exams and cleanings are payable twice per calendar year.
-Bitewing x-rays are payable once per calendar year.
+Some of these services are covered only if you purchased an optional dental plan. • Emergency palliative treatment • Crowns & onlays • Periodontal surgical & non- Routine preventive dental care for exam, cleaning and bitewing x-rays are payable once per calendar year.
 Please see Dental Services in the above Medical Benefits Chart.